timescale/docs/api/_hyperfunctions/asap_smooth.md

           For more information, see the documentation on [timevectors](/timescaledb/:currentVersion:/how-to-guides/hyperfunctions/function-pipelines/#timevectors).
   examples:
     - description: >
-        This example uses a table called metrics, with columns for date and reading that contain measurements that have been accumulated over a large interval of time.
+        This example uses a table called `metrics`, with columns for `date` and `reading`.
+The columns contain measurements that have been accumulated over a large interval of time.
         This example takes that data and provides a smoothed representation of approximately 10 points, but that still shows any anomalous readings:
       command:
         code: |